 The Organization has a \$550 revolving demand facility.
 The revolving demand facility is unsecured and bears interest at the bank's prime interest rate.
-As at January 31, 2019 and 2018, no amount was drawn against the revolving demand facility.
+As at January 31, 2020 and 2019, no amount was drawn against the revolving demand facility.

-7. Net assets internally restricted for research and clinics:
+7. Net assets internally restricted for research and healthcare:

-Net assets internally restricted for research and clinics represent the amount of grant commitments approved by the Board of Directors which will be paid in 2020 for \$5,329.
+As at January 31, 2019, the net assets internally restricted for research and healthcare represented the amount of grant commitments approved by the Board of Directors to be paid in fiscal 2020.
+No funds were internally restricted as at January 31, 2020.

-8. Research and clinics grants and awards:
+8. Research and healthcare grants and awards:

-Included in research program expenses are research grants and awards in the amount of \$5,016 (2018 - \$5,023).
-Included in healthcare program expenses are clinic incentive grants and awards in the amount of \$2,049 (2018 - \$2,134).
+Included in research program expenses are research grants and awards in the amount of \$4,052 (2019 - \$5,016).
+Included in healthcare program expenses are healthcare incentive grants and awards in the amount of \$1,547 (2019 - \$2,049).